ubiquitypress/operas-metrics-widget/README.md

 Whilst there is currently a CI pipeline for new versions, the deployments themselves are currently performed manually.

-The first step is to increase the widget's version by running _bumpversion_.
-In the vast majority of updates, you'll want to tag the update as a `patch`:
+The first step is to increase the widget's version by running _bumpversion_:

 ```javascript
 bumpversion[major | minor | patch];